tyaga001/tyaga001/README.md

 I love to code in JavaScript & TypeScript.
 An Enthusiastic Software Engineer.

-I Develop, Test and Deploy wWeb applications, Coach budding developers, and Create content for the web.
+I Develop, Test and Deploy Web applications, Coach budding developers, and Create content for the web.

 I write about the latest tech products and help them in reaching out to developer communities.